Battle of La Concepción: Situation of the Chilean garrison

 Del Canto's division was scattered through the southern region of the Peruvian Andes, divided into small groups stationed in several towns and enduring a severe lack of supplies including food, clothes, shoes, and ammunition, and heavy casualties from disease and the cold of these heights.
 In fact, the most common causes of death in the Chilean division were typhus and frostbite.
 The Chilean high command was reasonably very concerned about the situation of the soldiers, and requested of the Chilean authorities permission to leave the mountains, but these requests fell on deaf ears.
 When the situation turned desperate, Col. del Canto himself traveled to Lima to request authorization to retreat.
 After the report of Dr. Jovino Novoa about the troops' situation, permission to retreat was granted.

 After an initial success, the lack of supplies and medicines, combined with high mortality among Chilean lines owing to unknown illnesses and cold temperatures, forced Estanislao del Canto to retreat from the Andes to Lima.
 The plan was to evacuate the division while marshaling the scattered garrisons as the column left the mountains.

 The garrison posted at Concepcion was the 4th company of the "Chacabuco" 6th Line Battalion, consisting of 77 soldiers under the command of Lieutenant Ignacio Carrera Pinto.
 Unknown to him, he had been promoted to captain, but he would never receive the promotion.
 Along with the soldiers traveled two women, one of them pregnant and about to deliver.
 Eleven men were sick at the time of the battle.
 The garrison also lacked ammunition, having only one hundred rounds per soldier.

 Carrera Pinto was waiting for the retiring division in order to join it and continuing refolding from the Andes.
 Although no attack was expected, he maintained the garrison on alert status.
-He did not know that when Col. del Canto finally could leave his position at Huancayo, its south wing was defeated by Caceres' followers at Marcavalle, delaying again the advance of the Chilean troops towards Concepcion.
+He did not know that when Col. del Canto finally could leave his position at Huancayo, its south wing was defeated by Cáceres' followers at Marcavalle, delaying again the advance of the Chilean troops towards Concepcion.
 Meanwhile, the montoneras of Ambrosio Salazar and the Peruvian regular forces of Juan Gasto were already gathered at Leon hill and waiting for the attack signal.

 By 14:00 of July 9, the Chilean sentries sounded the alarm announcing the presence of enemy troops.
 The Chileans could see on the surrounding hills the Peruvian troops and several hundred shouting farmers ready to invade the town.
 The Peruvian troops outnumbered the Chilean forces by 17 to 1.